System Requirements

 The following table provides Commander deployment tiers based on typical use for on premise and public cloud Commander installations.
 Note that a Commander instance must be deployed on its own server independent from other applications and services.

 See Scaling Required Hardware for more deployment details.
-You can also create a case through the Snow Support Portal to discuss requirements if you have any questions or unique configurations.
+You can also create a case through the Flexera Support Hub to discuss requirements if you have any questions or unique configurations.

 On premise deployment sizing